DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 	1. Circular, 1.5 foot radius (3 feet across).  ($35.34)

-1. **Harder Math**  You might recognize the math section in the middle of the program (where we use the 'discriminant' variable) as the quadratic equation
-	- a formula mathemeticians use to determine where a parabola has the value zero, and that physicists use to calculate where a baskbetball will land when thrown with a certain force.
+1. **Harder Math**  You might recognize the math section in the middle of the program (where we use the 'discriminant' variable) as the quadratic equation - a formula mathemeticians use to determine where a parabola has the value zero - and that physicists use to calculate where a baskbetball will land when thrown with a certain force.

 	Solve the quadratic equation for:

 	1. A = -2, B = 5, C = 3. [x1 = -0.5, x2 = 3](http://www.wolframalpha.com/input/?i=-2+*+x+%5E+2+%2B+5+*+x+%2B+3)
 	1. A = 1.5, B = -6, C = 4.25. [x1 = 0.919877, x2 = 3.08012](http://www.wolframalpha.com/input/?i=1.5+*+x+%5E+2+-6+*+x+%2B+4.25)
 	1. A = 1, B = 200, C = -0.000015. [x1 = 7.50000026528e-08, x2 = -200.000000075](http://www.wolframalpha.com/input/?i=x+%5E+2+%2B+200+x+-+0.000015) (x1 = 7.5*10^-8, x2 = -200)